OISF/suricata-verify/README.md

     ```
     to the top and then just make the necessary overrides in the tests
     suricata.yaml.

+	If the test directory does not include a suricata.yaml, the one
+    found in your build directory will be used.

 - Add any rules required to ${dir}/test.rules.